BEd, MPhil, PhD, PgC/HE, FHEA, FIfL

 Abukari, A. (2008) Value or Quality?
 A Mode 2 Perspective of Quality management in work based Projects.
 Paper presented at the Annual Conference of Work Based Learning network of the Universities Association for Lifelong Learning (UALL), 3-4 July, University of Wales Institute in Cardiff.

-Abukari, A (2007) 'Service Engagement of the Contemporary University: Towards a New Understanding through a Comparative Study of Middlesex University (UK) and the University for Development Studies' (Ghana), Unpublished doctoral thesis, London: Middlesex University.
+Abukari, A (2007) 'Service Engagement of the Contemporary University: Towards a New Understanding through a Comparative Study of Middlesex University (UK) and the University for Development Studies' (Ghana), Conference for Doctoral Candidates, London: Middlesex University.

 Abukari, A. (2007) 'Work Based Learning: old wine in a new bottle?'
 Paper presented at the Annual Conference of Work Based Learning Network of the Universities Association for Lifelong Learning (UALL), 5-6 July, London.